modulocity/automationstationgame.com/_posts/devlog-21.md

   - Devlog
 ---

 Welcome to the 21st devlog for Automation Station!
-The past month has been packed with numerous features, enhancements and refinements.
-The primary focus of this sprint was to finish implementing the decryption mechanic, although I ended up spending quite a bit of time iterating on the overall decryption flow, as you'll see below.
+I've spent the last month iterating on and adding new features to the game.
+Read on to see all the changes I made to the decryption mechanic as well as some technical deep dives into a couple of interesting programming tasks I solved recently.

 ## Decription Revisited